-the designer changing the conventions of knitwear
+csm grad laura newton is changing the conventions of knitwear

 Photography Maxime Imbert

 Despite moving into fashion, Newton has maintained her artistic sensibilities.
 Sculptural is perhaps the most fitting adjective to use to describe her work.
-Both Newton’s explorative undergraduate and postgraduate collections utilised a variety of knit techniques, seamlessly integrating unusual materials to experiment with distorting the fabrics and creating areas of tension and release.
-“I’ve always had an interest in combining or playing around with opposing things,” she says, brushing her fringe out of her eyes with one hand and holding up a colourful maquette-like sample with the other.
-“Using unconventional materials also challenges knit to be something more than you’d expect – it gives it structure, and it becomes sculpture.”
+Both Newton’s explorative undergraduate and postgraduate collections utilized a variety of knit techniques, seamlessly integrating unusual materials to experiment with distorting the fabrics and creating areas of tension and release.
+“I’ve always had an interest in combining or playing around with opposing things,” she says, brushing her fringe out of her eyes with one hand and holding up a colorful maquette-like sample with the other.
+“Using unconventional materials also challenges knit to be something more than you’d expect — it gives it structure, and it becomes sculpture.”

 “After all these years of studying knitwear, I wanted to push myself and celebrate and show what all the unique qualities of knit are."

-“After all these years of studying knitwear, I wanted to push myself and celebrate and show what all the unique qualities of knit are,” she says whilst gesticulating towards the many samples that are precariously tacked up on her studio wall.
+“After all these years of studying knitwear, I wanted to push myself and celebrate and show what all the unique qualities of knit are,” she says while gesticulating towards the many samples that are precariously tacked up on her studio wall.
 “With knit, you literally start with nothing and construct your own fabric, building it from scratch.
-I wanted to minimise the amount of pattern pieces needed for each look and put all the focus on the fabric and form; for it to just be about the girl and the dress, to show off the fact you can do all of these techniques and explore the possibilities of the medium.”
+I wanted to minimize the amount of pattern pieces needed for each look and put all the focus on the fabric and form; for it to just be about the girl and the dress, to show off the fact you can do all of these techniques and explore the possibilities of the medium.”

-Fashion did not inform the collection in the most obvious, literal and derivative sense – instead, Newton considers the ways we wear and connect with our clothes.
+Fashion did not inform the collection in the most obvious, literal, and derivative sense – instead, Newton considers the ways we wear and connect with our clothes.
 “The starting point was how clothing folds or crumples as we live in our clothes.”
 She fanatically points to the creases that form a fan-like shape in her brown trousers around her bent knee and surrounding the armpit of her faded Crystal Castles T-shirt.
 “Clothes aren’t designed like that; they are incidental, and putting my body inside the material creates them.
 My fabric development came from trying to engineer these little moments of creases and crumples.”

 “When my work isn’t interacting, it’s really not functioning as I imagined.”

 Always friendly and forthcoming, when discussing references she exudes a particularly intense and infectious enthusiasm, talking a mile a minute.
 Newton explains that, aside from clothes, inspiration also came from images of the performances and sculptures of Erwin Wurm and the fabric works of Jorge Eielson, which sit alongside imagery of more contemporary textural pieces by Sergej Jensen and Enrico Castellani in Newton’s carefully compiled volumes of research.
 “The collection became an organic culmination of everything I’m interested in.
-I especially like abstract art because the narrative is not prescribed – the meaning is found via your own interpretation”
+I especially like abstract art because the narrative is not prescribed – the meaning is found via your own interpretation.”

-The craft, texture and colours of her clothes can be more easily appreciated when displayed on her specially commissioned wire hangers, which are shaped in the two-dimensional outline of a body – but it is not until the pieces are worn that the designs truly come alive.
+The craft, texture, and colors of her clothes can be more easily appreciated when displayed on her specially commissioned wire hangers, which are shaped in the two-dimensional outline of a body – but it is not until the pieces are worn that the designs truly come alive.
 Newton’s clothes are the canvas, and it is the body which acts as the frame stretching them into shape.
 “I wasn’t really designing as if they were clothes to start with, it was all about the fabrics and how they were going to look when they were on the body,” she explains.
 “When my work isn’t interacting, it’s really not functioning as I imagined.”

 In the majority of the pieces, one of the armholes is lowered to just above and below the elbow so that the stretchy lycra-blend knits are pushed out over the shoulder and pulled into shape.
 Likewise, the dresses are anchored down with stirrups under the foot.
 “After graduation, wearability is becoming increasingly important to me, but I also don’t want to limit my designs by the fact that I am creating clothes,” she continues.
 “There is a playful element in how it is a bit difficult to move in the collection – it’s like you’re battling with this art thing I’ve made.
 Maybe they’re not that easy to wear and not fully functional, but that’s part of the beauty of them.”